Last updated: September 2018

-In 2015, state utilities spent about $4.7 million of USBC funds for low-income rate assistance.
+In 2016, state utilities spent about $4.7 million of USBC funds for low-income rate assistance.
 LIHEAP-eligible customers of NorthWestern Energy (NWE), the state’s largest utility, receive a 25 percent discount for electric usage from November through April and a 15 percent discount from May through October.
 NWE’s eligible natural gas customers receive a 30 percent discount from November through April.
-NorthWestern Energy spent over $3.1 million on its low-income electric discount in 2015, which assisted 11,629 households, and $668,306 for 7,500 eligible gas accounts.
+NorthWestern Energy spent over $2.82 million on its low-income electric discount in 2016, which assisted 11,200 households.

 NWE and most of the larger utilities operate their assistance programs in coordination with the LIHEAP and weatherization delivery network.
 For example, the state LIHEAP office flags LIHEAP recipients that are NWE customers, sends this information to the utility and these customers are automatically enrolled in NWE’s discount program.

-Other utilities, including the state's electric cooperatives, also collect the USBC, and their rate assistance programs totaled over $640,827 in 2015.
+Other utilities, including the state's electric cooperatives, also collect the USBC, and their rate assistance programs totaled over $639,156 in 2016 for 1,771 households.

 The cooperatives are required to report their USBC expenditures, but don't report the number of households served.
 Several of the cooperatives have electric bill discounts for seniors and disabled persons, and income eligibility is determined through local LIHEAP administering agencies.
 Others don't have formal programs, but provide help with electric bills through a variety of initiatives, including emergency assistance and contributions to the statewide fuel fund.